Bamberg: A River City steeped in History and known for Smoked Beer

 Riverfront Homes at the Regnitz.
 Sometimes you see a Gondola.
 That’s where the name “Little Venice” derived from.
 Book Gondola rides here

-Kloster Michaelsberg or St. Michael’s is a former Benedictine monastery.
-After its dissolution in 1803 the buildings were used for the almshouse Vereinigtes Katharinen- und Elisabethen-Spital, which is still there as a retirement home.
-The former abbey church remains in use as the Michaelskirche.
+After its dissolution of St. Michael’s in 1803, the buildings were used for the almshouse Vereinigtes Katharinen- und Elisabethen-Spital, which is still there as a retirement home.
+The former Abbey church remains in use as the Michaelskirche.

 In the course of the construction of the Benedictine monastery of St. Michael in 1015, and later the collegiate foundations of St. Stephan, St. Gangolf and St. Jakob, Bamberg developed into one of the most important centers of the empire.